PaimaStudios/PRC/PRCS/prc-4.md

      - `address seller` - the seller's address.
      - `uint256 makerFee` - maker fee expressed in basis points, depicting the ratio of payment tokens that will be deducted from the payment to the seller
      - `uint256 takerFee` - taker fee expressed in basis points, depicting the ratio of payment tokens that are added to the purchase cost of the order
+     - `uint256 creationFeePaid` - fee paid by the seller when creating the order, refunded if sell order is cancelled
+       - This fee exists to deter from an attack of creating thousands of extremely small sell orders, which would cost large amounts of gas to fill.
    - Function to cancel a sell order of specified `orderId`
    - Batch functions `createBatchSellOrder` and `cancelBatchSellOrder` of the abovementioned functions
    - Function to fill sell orders (in other words - buy).
-There is no "buy order" that persists, and rather the buy function directly transfers the value specified by price defined in the orders to the sellers.
+There is no "buy order" that persists, and rather the buy function directly executes the sell order fill and transfers the value specified by price defined in the orders to the contract and attributing it to the sellers balance mapping.
 There are 2 variations of fill function:
      - `fillOrdersExactEth` - consecutively fills the array of specified orders until all provided ETH is spent and a specified minimum amount of asset has been achieved.
 Example: You want to buy as much asset as possible for 1 ETH.
      - `fillOrdersExactAsset` - consecutively fills the array of specified orders until specified exact amount of asset has been achieved, and returns the excess ETH back to the sender.
 Example: You want to buy 1000 units of asset as cheaply as possible.

 The DEX contract on the base chain only facilitates the trading (transferring) of existing Inverse Projected ERC1155 assets, it does not make any assurances about validity of such assets.
 That aspect is handled by the feature set of the Inverse Projected ERC1155 standard itself.
-The responsibility of querying the API of game chain to check the validity of the sell order is left up to the front-end providers, as well as the presentation of the possible sell orders.
+The responsibility of querying the API of game chain to check the validity of the sell order is left up to the front-end providers, as well as the presentation of the valid sell orders.

+### Claim-based system of payments

+When sell orders are filled, payments attributed to the sellers are **not** transferred directly in the fill transaction, but rather a balance value in the contract is updated for each seller.
+A seller can then claim their balance via the `claim` function and get their balance transferred to them.

+This was done because if there were direct transfers to the sellers in the fill transaction, there would be two problems with that:

+1. When transferring eth to the seller, all gas is forwarded.
+A malicious smart contract seller could be consuming large amounts of gas for arbitrary execution when receiving eth.
+2. Any one of those transfers can fail, and that would revert the transaction.
+Why the transfer would fail - for example somebody might make a malicious smart contract that always fails on receiving eth and create sell orders with that contract.

+There are some other options on how to fix the:

+- first issue:
+  - Set gas limit to some value, possibly calculated to result in the sell order creation fee
+    - Not great because there might be a legit reason why seller should consume gas over the limit (smart contract wallet, any smart contracts built on top of the DEX)
+- second issue:
+  - Don't revert on transfer fail, ignore sell order, return payment to buyer
+    - Not great because an always-reverting (but good priced) sell order would end up being tried to fill over and over by multiple fill requests, unnecessarily wasting gas of buyers
+  - Don't revert on transfer fail, cancel the sell order, return payment to buyer
+    - Might potentially be annoying to have sell order cancelled because of a transfer fail

+These fixes are suboptimal in comparison with the fix of adopting a claim-based system.
+Admittedly, it results in a slightly worse UX for the sellers because they are forced to do one more transaction to get their payment, but the pros dramatically outweight this one con.

 ## Game Node Dex API (OPTIONAL)